-Hannibal Lecter is one of the scariest seral killers of all time, yet on the surface he seems like a normal old man who's polite, well-educated, and reasonable.
-Unfortunately, he's also a cannibal.
+Hannibal Lecter is one of the scariest seral killers of all time, yet on the surface he seems like a normal old man—polite, well-educated, and reasonable.
+And a cannibal.

 Clarice Starling (played by Jodie Foster) is training for the FBI when she's tasked with conducting an interview with the notorious Lecter.
-Scroll through YouTube and you'll find myriad video essays analyzing this scene—Lecter hissing at Starling from behind bars.
+Scroll through YouTube and you'll find a myriad video essays analyzing this scene, with Lecter hissing at Starling from behind bars.

-Following The Silence of the Lambs, Anthony Hopkins reclaimed his role in several sequels—and while they're pretty good, none of them live up to or match this cinematic classic.
+Following The Silence of the Lambs, Anthony Hopkins reclaimed his role in several sequels.
+While they're pretty good, none of them live up to or match this cinematic classic.